 Rav Kook explained that while prayer is an internal function of the soul, it is critical that we recognize the value of connecting to the outside world.
 If introspection and private prayer lead us to break all ties with the outside world, then we have missed the highest goal of prayer.
 The power of prayer can not be properly realized by those secluded in a monastery, cut off from the world.
-Prayer should inspire us to take action for just and
+Prayer should inspire us to take action for just and righteous causes.
+For this reason, the room in which we pray should have windows, thus emphasizing our connection and obligations to the outside world.

-39 For thousands of years, Jews have directed their prayers towards the holy city of Jerusalem.
+&lt;sup>43 For thousands of years, Jews have directed their prayers towards the holy city of Jerusalem.
 The Talmud in Berachot 34b infers this rule from Daniel:

-[&]quot;One should only pray in a house which has windows, as it says, 'And Daniel came to his house, where there were open windows in his upper chamber facing Jerusalem, and... he prayed.'"
+&quot;One should only pray in a house which has windows, as it says, 'And Daniel came to his house, where there were open windows in his upper chamber facing Jerusalem, and... he prayed."
 [Daniel 6:11]